citp/privacy-policy-historical/w/wa/wap/waploaded.com.md

-> *The following text is extracted and transformed from the waploaded.com privacy policy that was archived on 2016-06-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160609225331id_/http%3A//www.waploaded.com/docs/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the waploaded.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606170907id_/https%3A//www.waploaded.com/docs/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy ★ Waploaded
+# Privacy Policy ▷ Waploaded.com

 ### We take your privacy seriously.